MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-413-Principles-Reasonable-Cost-Reimbursement-Payment-EndStage-Renal-Disease-Services-Prospectively-Determined-Payment-Rates-Skilled-Nursing-Facilities-Payment-Acute-Kidney-Injury-Dialysis/subpart-J-Prospective-Payment-Skilled-Nursing-Facilities/section-413.338.md

 (4) CMS will publicly report SNF performance on the SNF readmission measure in accordance with paragraph (f)(3) of this section.

-(j) *Validation.* (1) Beginning with the FY 2023 Program year, for the SNFRM measure, information reported through claims for the SNFRM measure are validated for accuracy by Medicare Administrative Contractors (MACs) to ensure accurate Medicare payments.
+(j) *Validation.* (1) Beginning with the FY 2023 program year, for the SNFRM measure, and beginning with the FY 2026 program year for all other claims-based measures, the information reported through claims are validated for accuracy by Medicare Administrative Contractors (MACs).

-(2) [Reserved]
+(2) Beginning with the FY 2026 program year, for all measures that are calculated using Payroll-Based Journal System data, information reported through the Payroll-Based Journal system is validated for accuracy by CMS and its contractors through quarterly audits.

+(3) Beginning with the FY 2027 program year, for all measures that are calculated using Minimum Data Set (MDS) information, such information is validated for accuracy by CMS and its contractors through periodic audits not to exceed 1,500 SNFs per calendar year.

+(k) *Calculation of the Health equity adjustment (HEA) bonus points.* CMS calculates the number of HEA bonus points that are added to a SNF's point total calculated under paragraph (e)(3)(iii) of this section by:

+(1) Determining for each measure whether the SNF is a top tier performing SNF and assigning two points to the SNF for each such measure;

+(2) Summing the points calculated under paragraph (k)(1) of this section to calculate the measure performance scaler;

+(3) Calculating the underserved multiplier for the SNF; and

+(4) Multiplying the measure performance scaler calculated under paragraph (k)(2) of this section by the underserved multiplier calculated under paragraph (k)(3) of this section.

 [82 FR 36633, Aug.
 4, 2017, as amended at 83 FR 39289, Aug.
 8, 2018; 85 FR 47633, Aug.
 5, 2020; 86 FR 42524, Aug.
 4, 2021; 87 FR 47616, Aug.
-3, 2022]
+3, 2022; 88 FR 53346, Aug.
+7, 2023]